ivoleko/FirebaseLex/README.md

 # FirebaseEvolutio
-Internal project that encapsulates several Firebase frameworks (Analytics, Messaging, Core, InstanceID and InAppMessaging) into single framework.
+Internal project that encapsulates several Firebase frameworks (Analytics, Messaging, Core, InstanceID and InAppMessaging) into single framework. <br>
-Support Carthage without using -ObjC flag in project.
+Support for Carthage without using -ObjC flag in project.